-Access: Access to the Rendezvous Islands is by boat from Campbell River (one hour), Quadra Island, or Cortes Island, or by air (floatplane); 15 minutes from Campbell River and an hour from Victoria or Vancouver.
+Access to the Rendezvous Islands is by boat from Campbell River (one hour), Quadra Island, or Cortez Island, or by air (floatplane); 15 minutes from Campbell River and an hour from Victoria or Vancouver.

 Sightseeing in the area includes the rapids, Toba Glacier, and the picturesque Cassells Falls that cascade from Cassells Lake.
 Wildlife abounds in in this west coast paradise.
 Black bears, grizzly bears and black-tail deer are found on land, and bald eagles and ospreys grace the skies.
 Birdlife includes cormorants and many species of duck and waterfowl.
 In the waters around the islands and neighbouring inlets are otters, sea lions and seals, transient orcas, minke whales, porpoise and pacific white-sided dolphins.